symbol/symbol-docs/source/getting-started/setup-workstation.rst

 TypeScript and JavaScript
 =========================

-Create a ``package.json`` file.
+1. Create a ``package.json`` file.
 The minimum required Node.js version is 8.9.X.

 .. code-block:: bash

     $> npm init

-Install nem2-sdk and rxjs library.
+2. Install nem2-sdk and rxjs library.

 .. code-block:: bash

     $> npm install nem2-sdk rxjs

-nem2-sdk is build with TypeScript language.
+3. nem2-sdk is build with TypeScript language.
 It is recommended to use **TypeScript instead of JavaScript** when building applications for NEM blockchain.

+Make sure you have at least version 2.5.X installed.

 .. code-block:: bash

     $> sudo npm install --global typescript

-Make sure you have at least version 2.5.X installed.
+    $> typescript --version

-Use `ts-node`_ to execute TypeScript files with node.
+4. Use `ts-node`_ to execute TypeScript files with node.

 .. code-block:: bash